BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 As with other leading ecommerce platforms, BigCommerce doesn’t restrict you to selling on your own online store — you can sell your products on several other sales channels too.

-‘Out of the box’ options on this front include Facebook, Amazon, Instagram (including Instagram Stories), TikTok, Snapchat (US, UK and Netherlands users only), Walmart and eBay; more sales channels are available via third-party apps that you can buy from the BigCommerce app store.
+‘Out of the box’ options on this front include Facebook, Amazon, Microsoft Ads, Instagram (including Instagram Stories), TikTok, Snapchat (US, UK and Netherlands users only), Walmart and eBay; additional sales channels are available via third-party apps that you can buy from the BigCommerce app store.

 Dropshipping with BigCommerce